Republican Abbott, Democrat O'Rourke to face off in Texas governor race after primary wins | Politics

 Republican Abbott, Democrat O'Rourke to face off in Texas governor race after primary wins

-W. Bush, fireband conservative U.S. Representative Louie Gohmert and former state Supreme Court Justice Eva Guzman - were locked in a competitive battle for second place and the right to face Paxton in May.
-Texas voters were also selecting their parties' nominees on Tuesday for the U.S. House of Representatives.

-Republican Texas Governor Greg Abbott won his party's nomination on Tuesday to seek a third term in office, setting up a November contest with Democratic former Congressman Beto O'Rourke, U.S. media reported.
+Republican Texas Governor Greg Abbott and Democrat Beto O'Rourke won their parties' gubernatorial nominations on Tuesday, as the state's first-in-the-nation primary contests kicked off an eight-month sprint to the November midterm elections.
 Abbott, who was endorsed by former President Donald Trump, easily turned back several right-wing challengers, heads into the Nov.
 8 general election as a favorite over O'Rourke, the state's most prominent Democrat, is seeking to become the first Democratic governor of Texas in nearly three decades.

+Texas voters were also selecting their parties' nominees on Tuesday for the U.S. House of Representatives.
+The results could offer clues about the mood of American voters ahead of the November midterm elections that will determine control Congress for the rest of President Joe Biden's four-year term.
+Progressive Democrats scored a victory when democratic socialist Greg Casar, an Austin city councilman, beat out fellow Democrat Eddie Rodriguez, a state representative.

 Texas Secretary of State John Scott said Harris County, the state's largest and home to one in six Texans, had informed his office that it would be unable to tally all votes within 24 hours of the polls closing, as required by law.
 The delay is due to "damaged ballot sheets" that must be copied before they can be scanned, Scott said in a statement, adding that his office would offer assistance as needed.